20+ bucket list activities for you and your dog (2026 edition)

 A dog bucket list has numerous benefits, like mental stimulation, physical exercise and deepening your bond with your dog.

-At other times, a bucket list is for a dog that's struggling with its health or given a terminal diagnosis.
+At other times, a bucket list is for a dog that's struggling with their health or given a terminal diagnosis.
 This is a sensitive time, but a key part of end-of-life care is keeping your dog healthy and excited about life, and a bucket list is one way to do that.

 Adventure activities for your dog’s bucket list